sghall/react-compound-slider/docs/src/pages/getting-started/Tutorial/section0.md

   </Slider>
 ```

-Below is a walthrough of building an example slider.
+Below is a walk through of building a slider.
 The final result of the tutorial is a slider like this: